tushartushar/taksidiotis/guide.md

 [For more details click here](http://www.atticapark.com/en/)

 * The Children's Museum in Plaka, which operates in collaboration with the Municipality of Athens, is very popular with young visitors, who enjoy the exhibits and the possibility to develop their observation skills, learn more about the cultural heritage and understand everyday life through games.
 Children can play at the shops of the "Market", make their own biscuits at the "Kitchen", journey through time at the "Attic", learn about their body at the exhibit "How do I move?", experiment and play with water and much more.
 Children under six years love the playroom where they can play with building blocks and visitors of all ages appreciate the toyshop with original toys and handmade objects.

+* Allou!
+Fun Park: The most famous theme park of Athens, located at Rentis.
+It offers plenty of activities for both kids and, why not, adults!
+Unfortunately, the only public means of transport that gets you there is bus. [click to see location] (https://goo.gl/maps/GAZStSK2NeA2)

+## Shopping

+* The Mall Athens: Located at Marousi, next to the "Neratziotissa station" on the Attiki Odos motorway, you will find the biggest shopping centre of Greece which hosts more than 200 shopping alternatives.
+Apart from shopping, the Mall also hosts lots of restaurants and coffee shops, cutting-edge cinemas and leisure areas for all family members.
+You can get there either by train or suburban railway. [click to see location] (https://goo.gl/maps/9rzPaefnvvy)

 ## Other tips and tricks